westsidedev/aviso-bz/README.md

 </div>

 **A website that pays for micro tasks like watching YouTube videos or browsing other websites.
-Please consider helping me by entering my affiliate link [here](https://aviso.bz/?r=itsover).
 If you have any questions, you can call me [here](https://t.me/westsidedev)**

 <h2>DOWNLOAD:</h2>